-Several forms of diagnostic imaging are performed in our Humble and Houston radiology facilities.
+In our Humble and Houston radiology facilities, we perform several forms of diagnostic imaging.
 When closer observation of a joint is necessary, arthrography may be the most appropriate type of exam.

-An arthrogram is a method of medical imaging in which a joint is observed through live X-Ray “Flouroscopy”.
+An arthrogram is a method of medical imaging in which we observe a joint through live X-Ray “Flouroscopy”.
 Imaging involves contrast media that facilitates the examination of structures that may not be accurately portrayed on a standard x-ray.

 Arthrograms help physicians understand the underlying cause of joint pain.
 Some of the common uses of an Arthrogram include: